 In some cases, two or more parties may be jointly liable for your injuries.

-To help ensure that you receive full compensation for your injuries, the Thompson Law Offices investigates all possible claims and responsible parties.
+To help ensure that you receive full compensation for your injuries, the construction accident lawyers at Thompson Law Offices investigate all possible claims and responsible parties.
 These claims may take different forms, depending on the nature of the injury and the parties involved.
 Some common examples include:

 Delaying Can Hurt Your Construction Injury Claim